ggyorfi/sprintster/docs/ADR/0009-asset-and-image-handling.md

 error and validation behaviour.
 Limits are fixed and enforced server-side, so they also apply to clients talking to the API directly.

+**What counts as an acceptable upload is one function in the engine** (`assetUploadProblem`): at most 10 MB, and PNG, JPEG, GIF, WebP or AVIF.
+The daemon enforces it and answers `413` or `400`; the widgets call the same function first only to avoid sending a file we already know will be refused.
+There is no per-property override, so a limit cannot differ between two fields by accident.

+**SVG is not accepted.** Blobs are served from the application's own origin with their stored content type, so an SVG opened directly would execute its scripts there, against the app's session.
+That is a stored cross-site-scripting shape, and excluding the format is cheaper than defending it with headers or a sandboxed origin.
+Revisit only alongside a decision about how blobs are served.

 **References are indexed as events.** An engine-side extractor maps a property value to the hashes it references, exhaustively over property types.
 Writes append `AssetReferenced` and `AssetDereferenced` facts to a stream keyed by the